The first anniversary of Queen Elizabeth II's death on Friday was marked with remembrances of her life and her burial.

-When Queen Elizabeth II is laid to rest after her funeral on Sept.
-19, she will be reunited with her husband of more than 70 years and past family members.
+The queen died on Sept.
+8, 2022, and was laid to rest at St. George’s Chapel at Windsor Castle after her funeral on Sept.
+19. Her burial reunited her with Prince Philip, her husband for more than 70 years who died in 2021, and past family members.

-From Buckingham Palace, her family members accompanied her casket in a solemn procession to Westminster Hall, where the queen will lie in state for five days to allow the public to pay their respects to the longest-reigning monarch in British history.
+From Buckingham Palace, her family members accompanied her casket in a solemn procession to Westminster Hall, where the queen lied in state for five days to give the public time to pay respects.

 A national public holiday was declared in the United Kingdom for Sept.
 19 in honor of the queen.